MaastrichtU-IDS/get-started-with-docker/README.md

 docker-compose up
 ```

-Access JupyterLab on http://localhost:8888 and Virtuoso on http://localhost:8890
+Access JupyterLab on http://localhost:8080 (or 8888 depending on what you defined) and Virtuoso on http://localhost:8890

 5. Query the Virtuoso database from the JupyterLab container